 At a Fit Feet event, athletes are screened by podiatrists and podiatry students and educated on their correct shoe size as well as nail and skin care.
-Thanks to a generous donation from Dr. Comfort, Dr. Comfort shoes are available to athletes free of charge.

 Fit Feet screenings throughout the US has indicated that a large number of Special Olympics athletes have untreated foot conditions.